Health & Safety

 With the 2021-2022 school year approaching, Montessori Learning Center is in preparation for another successful academic year.
 We also want to assure you that the health and safety of our students and staff remain our number one priority.
 When the spread of COVID-19 shifted our learning experience from on campus to online, our teachers and staff rose to the occasion to provide our students with the best distance learning and commencement of the school year that we could.
 I commend our teachers for working so hard to complete the year with excellence and optimism.
 I also commend our students and parents for their resiliency and support.

-c.
-MLC is investing in UV lights to disinfect the classroom throughout the day.
-We will increase our daily and end of the day cleaning procedures.
+a.
+MLC will continue to use the UV lights to disinfect the classroom throughout the day.
+Daily and end of the day cleaning procedures will continue.

 2. Students and Staff

-c.
+a.
 Students will be provided with individual supplies: pencils, scissors, clipboard and glue sticks, and work mats.
-These items will be sanitized at the end of each

-d.
+b.
 Students personal items: sweaters, water bottle, mask, bookbag, lunchboxes will be sent home daily.
-Students will be asked to bring snacks in disposable
+Students will be asked to bring snacks in either a disposable or recyclable container.

 e.
 When walking through the halls, students will remain in a line with their hands behind their backs.